3.5. Loading metadata from XML file

 It is valid for ASP.NET, Java, ActiveX, VCL editions, and for previous version of Active Query Builder WinForms .NET Edition (1.x).

-The appropriate article for Active Query Builder 2 .NET Editon can be found here: Basic principles of working with metadata.
+The appropriate article for Active Query Builder 2 WinForms .NET Editon can be found here:

-You may pre-create the XML file that stores all necessary metadata information and load it on start of the Query Builder.
-This could be the unique solution when database connection is not available at the client side (in web projects using ActiveX or Java Edition).
-This feature may also be helpful in the following cases.
+You can create the XML file that stores all necessary metadata information and loads it on start of the Query Builder.
+This might be helpful when database connection is not available at the client side (in web projects using ActiveX or Java Edition).
+This feature also could be helpful in the following cases.

 - Caching to speed up the metadata loading process.

 - Excluding unwanted objects from the metadata.

 - Adding missing information to the database schema (for example, some databases may miss the foreign key information, so joins will not be created automatically)

 - Adding descriptions or alternate names for database objects and fields.

 - Adding virtual tables and fields.